 See the full list of LUSID entities and their key characteristics.
 If you need to extend the built-in set, you can create custom entities (see the extensibility section below).

 By design, an entity has a minimal set of fields.
-For example, to create a portfolio you only need specify values for the name, scope, code, and base currency fields.
+For example, to create a portfolio you only need specify values for the name, currency and scope and code fields (which together form a unique identifier).
 A portfolio has a few other optional fields as well that either default to sensible values or can be left empty.
 However, you can extend a portfolio (and most entities) by adding properties to store as much additional information as you need (see the extensibility section below).

 LUSID also provides core system settings to make key operations possible out-of-the-box: